Amritanshu02/NotesWebsite/README.md

 # How to contribute:
 1. Fork the repo
-2. Create an issue or work upon an existing one.
+2. Create a new issue or work upon an existing one.
 3. Make the PR and thats it.